coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

-***Uncanny Location* (Sp):** When a agent retriever spends one day attuning him or herself to a person or object he or she is seeking, he or she automatically determines that person's or item's location as the *discern location* spell.
+***Uncanny Location* (Sp):** When a agent retriever spends one day attuning him or herself to a person or object he or she is seeking, he or she automatically determines that person’s or item’s location as the *discern location* spell.
 Once he or she has established a sense of the location, the agent retriever can maintain this uncanny link even if the target moves, but only so long as he or she hunts down this person or